biblio.bib

 and Germ{\'a}n Puebla},

-TITLE = {Towards Verification of Java Bytecode using Logic Programming
+title = {Towards Verification of {J}ava Bytecode using {L}ogic

 Verification and Validation},